Digital-Business-Council/Access-Point/docs/appendix_B.md

 ### Alternate Flows

- 1. New Participant; Business is signing up to DCP service only (participant may have an AP of its own or is signing a separate agreement with a different AP Service Provider).
+ **1. New Participant; Business is signing up to DCP service only (participant may have an AP of its own or is signing a separate agreement with a different AP Service Provider).**

     a.
 At step 6, the New Service Provider determines the Business is entering into an agreement with a different Access Point service      provider or is using its own Access Point;